inputTitleHere/ZoomIn/Readme.md

 ## Project Architecture

-A MVC(Model2) pattern using database provided by Oracle Cloud
+A MVC pattern using database provided by Oracle Cloud